 Domicile in Switzerland

 Persons, who are insured with an official health insurer of one of the EU states or Iceland, Norway or Liechtenstein (EFTA), have a claim to medical treatment in case of illness, recreational accident or maternity if they are resident in Switzerland.
-The Gemeinsame Einrichtung KVG in Solothurn is responsible for the whole of Switzerland for the examination of a claim and then coordinates the billing of the treatment costs as well as the subsequent invoicing to the relevant health insurance abroad.
+The Gemeinsame Einrichtung KVG is responsible for the whole of Switzerland for the examination of a claim and then coordinates the billing of the treatment costs as well as the subsequent invoicing to the relevant health insurance abroad.

 Persons, who take up residence in Switzerland and continue to be insured in their home country, can be registered at the Gemeinsame Einrichtung KVG by means of a valid claim form issued by their health insurance.